EngrInamUllahKhan/Mobile-Channel-Analytics/README.md

 - `README.md` – Project documentation

-This project is open-source and available under the [MIT License](./LICENSE).

 ## 📬 Contact
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/inam-ullah-193b60125/) for collaboration or feedback.